SwyserCo/TheScout/prd.md

 - LED and buzzer feedback:
   - System LED: red (connecting), green 3x (connected), red (reset)
   - Activity LED: on (armed), flashing (alarm)
-  - Buzzer: chimes for success, failure, timeout
+  - Buzzer: chimes for success, failure, timeout of wifi connection
-- Factory reset via IO02 button.
+- Factory reset when Factory Reset Button is held in for 5 seconds
+  - SystemLED flashes until 5 seconds is reached
+  - After 5 seconds, Wifi credentials and Unique Device Name are also cleared using PreferencesAPI
+  - the buzzer plays a chime to signal the the device has been reset

 ## Non-Goals